 The Trust was organized as a Delaware statutory trust on February 3, 2012 and is permitted to offer multiple, separate series (i.e., funds).
-As of the date of this SAI, the Trust offers 29 separate funds, including the Funds and other funds not offered in this SAI.
+As of the date of this SAI, the Trust offers 36 separate funds, including the Funds and other funds not offered in this SAI.
 The Trust is an open-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act"), and each Fund is a non-diversified series of the Trust, except the following Funds are diversified:

-- KraneShares Bosera MSCI China A Share ETF, - KraneShares MSCI All China Index ETF, - KraneShares MSCI Emerging Markets ex China Index ETF, - KraneShares Emerging Markets Consumer Technology Index ETF, - KraneShares MSCI One Belt One Road Index ETF, and - KraneShares Electric Vehicles and Future Mobility Index ETF.
+- KraneShares Bosera MSCI China A 50 Connect Index ETF (formerly, KraneShares Bosera MSCI China A Share ETF) - KraneShares MSCI All China Index ETF, - KraneShares MSCI Emerging Markets ex China Index ETF, - KraneShares Emerging Markets Consumer Technology Index ETF, - KraneShares MSCI One Belt One Road Index ETF, and - KraneShares Electric Vehicles and Future Mobility Index ETF.